vespa-engine/sample-apps/examples/predicate-fields/README.md

   --endpoint http://localhost:8080
 </pre>

-Run a query for a male user with high income and age 32:
+ _Ronald_, enters the marketplace home page again

+- gender: male
+- age: 32
+- income 3000
+- Interest embedding representation based on past user to user interactions, or explicit preferences.

+And the marketplace runs a recommendation query to display users for _Ronald_:

 <pre data-test="exec" data-test-assert-contains="alice">
 $ vespa query 'yql=select * from sources * where predicate(target, {"gender":["male"]}, {"age":32, "income": 3000})'
 </pre>

-Notice that we match both alice and karen, but karen is ranked higher because karen has paid more, her `cpc` score is higher.
+Notice that we match both _Alice_ and _Karen_, but _Karen_ is ranked higher because karen has paid more, her `cpc` score is higher.
+Notice that the `relevance` is now non-zero, in all the previous examples, the ordering of the users was non-deterministic.
+The ranking formula is expressed in the [user](src/main/application/schemas/user.sd) schema `default` rank-profile

-If we now add personalization to the ranking mix, _alice_ is ranking higher, as she matches the query user interests perfectly:
+If we now add personalization to the ranking mix, _Alice_ is ranked higher than _Karen_, as _Alice_ is closer to _Ronald_ in the interest embedding vector space.

+This query combines the `predicate` with the [nearestNeighbor](https://docs.vespa.ai/en/nearest-neighbor-search.html) query operator.
+The marketplace sends the interest embedding vector representation of _Ronald_ with the query as a query tensor.

 <pre data-test="exec" data-test-assert-contains="alice">
 $ vespa query 'yql=select documentid from sources * where (predicate(target, {"gender":["male"]}, {"age":32, "income": 3000})) and ({targetHits:10}nearestNeighbor(profile,profile))' \
   'input.query(profile)=[0.10958350208504841, 0.4642735718813399, 0.7250558657395969, 0.1689946673589695]'
 </pre>

-**Shutdown and remove the container:**
+### Shutdown and remove the Vespa container
 <pre data-test="after">
 $ docker rm -f vespa
 </pre>